Oral Appliance Therapy – Ballston Spa, NY

 - Tension in the jaw as it adjusts to its new resting position

-- An increase OR decrease of saliva in the mouth
+- An increase or decrease of saliva in the mouth

 - A difference in how your teeth come together when you bite.

-A Word From the AASM and the AADSM
+A Word from the AASM and the AADSM

 In accordance with the AASM and the AADSM, patients should seek out oral appliance therapy in the following situations:

-- Patients who consistently and loudly snore at night can effectively reduce or stop it with oral appliance therapy utilized by a trained and certified sleep dentist.
+- Patients who consistently and loudly snore at night can effectively reduce or stop it with oral appliance therapy provided by a trained and certified sleep dentist.
 Even if they do not have sleep apnea, this treatment can help increase the quality of a person’s sleep and help prevent the development of sleep apnea in the future.